ttanninen/freeride_spot_review_webapp/README.md

 To the application directory, create database.db using the provided schema.sql file.
 > $ sqlite3 database.db < schema.sql

-Caution!
-It is important that the database filename is database.db.

 Populate database.db with dummy data (optional)
 > $python3 populate_dummy.py

-Caution!
+_Caution!
 If you want to use dummy data, it's mandatory to do this database population before logging in to the application.
-Do not create user in the application first, because this will mess up the database.db and you have to reinitialize it.
+Do not create user in the application first, because this will mess up the database.db and you have to reinitialize it._

 **Run the app on local web server**